catrin-is/CI-MS1-Flowing-Chi/TESTING.md

 2 error messages were detected

- 1. The frameborder attribute is obsolete - this was rectified by the changing to style attribute with a value of border:none
+ 1. The frameborder attribute is obsolete - this was rectified by changing the style attribute with a value of border:none
  2. Duplicate *ID* attribute were detected - this was rectified by changing the ID to a Class attribute

  As shown below when re-entered the code into the validator no errors or warning messages are shown.